metriport/metriport/canvas-plugins/metriport-app/README.md

 Please reach out to support@metriport.com to get a Metriport Token if not already provided.

-1. Install the plugin: `canvas install metriport-patient-app`
+1. Install the plugin: `canvas install metriport-app`
 2. Set `METRIPORT_TOKEN` in the plugin settings to be the token from Requirements (2).

 ### Usage